Sign out inactive users

 Select Idle session sign-out.

 Turn on Sign out inactive users automatically, and then select when you want to sign out users and how much notice you want to give them before signing them out.

-Run the following command at the SharePoint Online Management Shell command prompt:
+At the SharePoint Online Management Shell command prompt, run the following command: